ONSITE • REMOTE • CLOUD

 Types of CYBEX

-One eSecurity understands the aforementioned factors, options, and criteria, and it has established the following types of cyber exercises in order to cover all possibilities:
+One eSecurity understands the aforementioned factors, options, and criteria, and it has established the following types of cyberexercises in order to cover all possibilities:

 Methodology

 One eSecurity uses its own methodology that combines its experience and processes to build the most appropriate attack scenario.
-This methodology is based on best practices and includes five phases, starting with the definition phase in which One eSecurity identifies the client's needs and requirements, acquiring knowledge of their operational environment in order to imitate this in the cyber exercise.
+This methodology is based on best practices and includes three phases, starting with the definition phase in which One eSecurity identifies the client's needs and requirements, acquiring knowledge of their operational environment in order to imitate this in the cyber exercise.

-In the Define stage we develop a workshop with key client staff members to understand the real threats, threat agents, vulnerabilities, and critical assets.
+In the Design stage we develop a workshop with key client staff members to understand the real threats, threat agents, vulnerabilities, and critical assets.
 Combining these, we will propose two or more scenarios for the client to select.

 One eSecurity designs the cyber exercise chosen by the client: